Choosing between Dialpad and JustCall for your business communications often comes down to five questions:

 Dialpad and JustCall approach AI from different angles, reflecting their different audiences.

 Dialpad invested early.
-The company acquired TalkIQ in 2018 and built DialpadGPT, a proprietary large language model trained on over five billion minutes of business conversation data.
+The company acquired TalkIQ in 2018 and built DialpadGPT, a proprietary large language model trained on over seven billion minutes of business conversation data.

 This powers real-time transcription during live calls, AI Live Coach Cards that surface suggested responses when agents hit difficult questions, AI Playbooks that track adherence to sales methodologies like BANT and SPIN in real time, and AI CSAT predictions with 87% accuracy across 100% of calls (compared to the 5% typically captured by post-call surveys).

 The results show in the numbers.
-According to a Forrester TEI study, Dialpad customers saw a 20% reduction in average handle time, 75% reduction in manual work for managers, and over $13 million in financial benefit over three years.
+According to a Forrester Total Economic Impact study, Dialpad customers saw a 20% reduction in average handle time, a 75% reduction in manual work for managers, and over $13 million in financial benefit over three years.

 JustCall takes a more practical approach.
 Its AI includes automatic call scoring, sentiment analysis, real-time agent assist, and AI coaching plans.